-As a consequence, the relationship between delivery team and evaluation team did not develop.
-Whilst every attempt was made to access staff, patients and all available data, as is usually the case with ‘real-world’ evaluation, the data collection and sharing was always retrospective to the decision-making processes and secondary to programme management priorities.
-Rapid improvement cycles were planned without use of the interim evaluation report data and without sufficient notice to coordinate evaluation findings with decision-making requirements.
+In this case, the relationship between Vanguard and evaluation team did not develop as hoped.
+Whilst every attempt was made to access staff, patients and all available data, as is usually the case with implementation evaluation, there was limited capacity to use the findings in planning for Vanguard activity.
+Rapid service improvement cycles were planned without use of the interim evaluation report data and without sufficient notice to coordinate evaluation findings with decision-making requirements.
 The evaluation team employed an ‘embedded’ evaluator to access and present data but the approach achieved limited success due to the continual request for formal changes to contractual arrangements, a lack of organisational capacity to generate patient outcome data and organise new working processes.
-Evaluation teams require knowledge- exchange with Programme team to enable the prioritisation of data collection and the continuous improved use of local knowledge and research evidence; to enable the analysis and reporting of service outcomes.
+Evaluation teams require knowledge- exchange with the Vanguard to enable the prioritisation of data collection and the continuous improved use of local knowledge and research evidence; to enable the analysis and reporting of service outcomes.

-Data management and capacity
+Difficulties with Data

-Evaluation involves a commitment to the normalisation of data collection, visualisation and analysis, shared between partners.
-There was a mismatch between the data requirements for the team intervention and the system-level change which was exacerbated when the programme chose to scale back the intervention to one locality in the face of reduced funding.
-The Programme delivery team prioritised the national programme requirements to demonstrate rapid, large-scale changes in process-performance indicators at a system-level but this was at the expense of operational implementation difficulties and the effectiveness of the integrated team intervention.
+Evaluation involves a shared commitment to the normalisation of data collection, visualisation and analysis, shared between partners.
+The Vanguard, working closely to the specification of NHS England sought to meet data required by the national programme that demonstrated rapid, large-scale changes in process-performance indicators at a system-level, i.e. reduction in attendances at Emergency Departments.
+This was at the expense of data collection and analysis that could be used for operational planning.
 Key stakeholders were unable to agree on a set of outcome metrics that best reflected population health and fitted with the programme theories of change.
-The failure to discriminate between the different level of demands of a service transformation can result in a constant 'flux' or extreme change and even the premature closure of interventions that prove to be difficult to implement.
+The failure to discriminate between the different levels of data need for a service transformation can result in a constant 'flux' or extreme change and contributed to the premature closure of interventions that prove to be difficult to implement.

 Qualitative data provided an important early insight into the adoption of new processes and systems at service level for example, one member of the 'Vanguard Delivery Board' contributed through in-depth interviews;